 Hive roofs can be heavy and hard to attach, which is why we invented a roof that hinges and easily lifts up out of the way.
+Not only is it easy to attach, but it can swing in either direction!
 Most other roofs attach with bulky hinges that rust or break over time.
-Our roof uses grooves and bushings, allowing for easy opening and closure, and simple removal and attachment when needed.
+Our roof uses CNC cut grooves and bushings, allowing for easy opening and closure, and simple removal and attachment when needed.
 Its high pitch allows for optimum rain runoff and the its handsome shingled design elevates the aesthetic of the entire hive.

 COPPER TOP (OPTIONAL)